Adaptive Ranking Based Constraint Handling for Explicitly Constrained Black-Box Optimization: ARCH

-Ideally, we want the CMA-ES with the proposed constraint handling to behave on a constrained sphere function as if it is an unconstrained sphere function.
-In other words, we want \eqref{eq:m-by-sigma} to hold even for a constrained sphere problem.
+Ideally, the CMA-ES with the proposed constraint handling should treat a constrained sphere function as though it is an unconstrained sphere function.
+That is, we wish \eq{eq:snf} to hold even for a constrained sphere problem.